-Children with concerns suggestive of an Autism Spectrum Disorder (ASD) are assessed by the ASD assessment team, provided by Children and Family Health Devon (CFHD).
-Paediatricians are integral to this pathway, providing opinion on differential diagnosis and assessment for medical co-morbidities.
-Children with suspected ADHD are seen by our community paediatricians.
+Children with concerns suggestive of an Autism Spectrum Disorder, are assessed by the ASD assessment team provided by Child and family health, Devon (CFHD).
+Our Paediatricians are integral to this pathway, providing opinion on differential diagnosis and assessment for medical co-morbidities.
+North Devon have recently taken the ADHD service for North Devon and children with suspected ADHD are seen by our community paediatricians.